 February 6, 2012

 Just in case you think the only art in Valencia are fallas, I'll mention another very different kind of art you can find on the streets of Valencia during Fallas: street art.
-Thanks in large part to one incredibly talented, very witty, and oh-so-cool Valencian street artist, Escif (no, not the European Spinal Cord Injury Federation), Valencia is experiencing something of a Renaissance in street art.
+Thanks in large part to two incredibly talented, very witty, and oh-so-cool Valencian street artists, Escif (no, not the European Spinal Cord Injury Federation) and Hyuro, Valencia is experiencing something of a Renaissance in street art.

 You can find this amazing little building just off the Plaça de Tossal in El Carmen.